Cancer of the cervix

 Treatment options for kidney failure that's associated with cervical cancer include draining urine out of the kidneys using a tube that's inserted through the skin and into each kidney (percutaneous nephrostomy).
 Another option is to widen each of the ureters by placing a small metal tube called a stent inside them.

-Cervical cancer, like any other cancer, can make the blood ‘more sticky’ and make it more prone to form clots.
+As with other types of cancer, cervical cancer can make the blood "stickier" and more prone to forming clots.
 Bed rest after surgery and chemotherapy can also increase the risk of developing a clot.